-Student ID numbers are assigned to all students.
+Student Lunch ID numbers are assigned to all students.
 This four digit number is the ID number the students will need to memorize and use, when coming through the cafeteria line for lunch or breakfast.
-Please assist your child in learning his or her number to help keep the cafeteria lines moving.
+Please assist your student in learning his or her number to help keep the cafeteria lines flowing smoothly.

-BREAKFAST is FREE to all Biggs Unified School District Students
+BREAKFAST & Lunch are FREE to all Biggs Unified School District Students